Forgiveness, Women & Oaths

 Forgiveness opens doors to higher understanding, greater wisdom, and love, and yields a greater peace.
 Deep embroilments within the soul heal by expressing forgiveness.
 Whole areas of consciousness can then be opened—the manifestation of the kingdom within—if forgiveness is given the first status.

-The Matthew scriptures exemplify John the Baptist and Jesus’ teaching which deals with thoughts and attitudes: what you hold onto and what you are willing to release, and what pathways of heart and mind you allow yourself to travel.
+The Matthew scriptures exemplify John the Baptist and Jesus’ teaching which deal with thoughts and attitudes: what you hold onto and what you are willing to release, and what pathways of heart and mind you allow yourself to travel.
 Hatred for the Romans was the preoccupation of the day, yet Jesus will later teach that a person goes the extra mile, to demonstrate love even to enemies, and forgive them for their trespasses.
-Within an omnibus presentation of love and consideration, Jesus’s teaching of the Way becomes a precise instruction as to attitude, motive, and conduct.*
+Within an omnibus presentation of love and consideration, Jesus’ teaching of the Way becomes a precise instruction as to attitude, motive, and conduct.*

 *Marven Vining writes in, Jesus the Wicked Priest, “Contrary to popular belief, love and forgiveness are not empty, feel-good “works,” they are the necessary and sufficient conditions of being a Christian—the very means of accepting Jesus as one’s personal savior.”
 Baer and Co., division of Inner Traditions.
 Marvin Vining, copyright 2008, p.
 109.

 In Jesus’ teaching of the Way, the first order of events is to forgive.
-In that manner, your pathway toward God becomes clarified.
+In that manner, your pathway toward God becomes unimcumbered and thus clarified.
 Without forgiving you will always be held back.
 Jesus places love-forgiveness above all other attributes of character and defines forgiveness as the foremost quality in the enlightened journey of heart and mind.
 Lack of forgiveness clouds the pathway.

 All people believe and invest in different ideas, and it seems we all carry different loads.
 When we finally recognize the ‘board in our eye’ the condition of our personal beliefs is truly revealed.
 Through our expressions, our reactions, and our general mentality we can observe anger and wrath which too often replace forgiveness and love.
 Finally, we reach into the heart of the Way, viewing a different and dynamic measure for soul progression.
 Jesus teaches a whole new way of looking at self and the world.